Title: New Market Research for the Non-Profit AYUDA

 - Alex: This project is relevant to my career as a pharmacist.
 In my career I have seen patients in the primary care clinic to help manage their diabetes.
 Diabetes patients are complicated and many patients are uneducated, leading to medication errors and potential hospitalizations.
 This project made a personal connection with me as I have worked with the same patients that AYUDA works with.

-Investment to social capital: Our main connection with the company was one of my teammates, Hannah.
-She personally worked at the company, and provided many of the internal details.
-Another team member, Josh, also personally talked with several employees.
-As a team, we wanted to really understand the issues that those that are in the company face in order to properly come to a recommendation that would actually be viable.
+Data Collection: Our main connection with the company was our teammates, Hannah and Josh.
+Hannah personally worked at the company and she collected internal details, with the permission of the client.
+Josh also personally talked with several employees.
+As a team, we wanted to understand the issues that those that are in the company face in order to properly come to a recommendation that would actually be viable.
 One of the most important aspects of being a consultant and a leader is to also be a listener.
 Also, as a nonprofit, most of their information was required to be publicly accessible, which made it easy to find any necessary financial information.
 We did a deep dive of secondary research into the markets of Argentina and Mexico to see if these would be viable options for AYUDA’s next markets.
-What impressed us most was how two people (the co-founders of AYUDA) made such a strong impact to the children in the Dominican Republic.
+What impressed us most was how two people (the co-founders of AYUDA) made such a strong impact on the children in the Dominican Republic.
 It goes to show you that one person can really make a difference.

-Capitals’ utilization: This project was a perfect example of how we can apply my international business knowledge to organizations that are trying to do work that results in a positive impact on the world.
-This is what each us said while reflecting our journey:
+What’s Next and Project Utilization: This project was a perfect example of how we can apply my international business knowledge to organizations that are trying to do work that results in a positive impact on the world.
+This is what each of us said while reflecting on our journey:

 - Josh: Going forward, I will be able to show potential employers that I have the knowhow and skill to be able to do research and recommend strategy backed by this research.